nrw-digital/week-notes/en/updates/_posts/2025-04-17-week-notes.md

 **Bird licensing: examining form flows to eliminate and simplify**

-In another workshop, two species experts and Sam continued studying each question of form for users to apply for a bird licence.
+In another workshop, the team continued studying each question of form for users to apply for a bird licence.

-The team examined why each question was being asked, and how questions that remained were worded.
+They examined why each question was being asked, and how questions that remained were worded.
 They eliminated several unnecessary questions and simplified/ clarified what was left.

 **Updates to species team leaders**